 For over 20 years, Julie has been a key business driver and leader within the advertising and marketing industry.

 Julie’s business leadership and client success has garnered industry recognition.
-She has spoken at marketing conferences and events hosted by the Direct Marketing Association, American Advertising Federation, Seattle Interactive Conference, American Marketing Association, and the University of Washington’s Foster School of Business.
+She has spoken at marketing conferences and events hosted by the Direct Marketing Association, American Advertising Federation, Seattle Interactive Conference, American Marketing Association and UW’s Foster School of Business.
 She was named one of the Puget Sound Business Journal’s “40 Under 40” honorees in 2012.
 She was also named the "Face of Advertising" by the SeattleMet Magazine in 2016.